 The first of the highly regarded Fraunhofer Research Centres to be based in the UK, Fraunhofer CAP specialises in undertaking applied R&D in a range of photonics themes.
 Based at the University of Strathclyde’s Technology and Innovation Centre in Glasgow, Fraunhofer CAP’s main remit is to be a key partner to UK companies in the development of state-of-the-art products and processes which will enhance their competitiveness.
 Candidates will most likely have a strong academic or industrial R&D record in photonics or optoelectronics and a demonstrable ability to work collaboratively and independently, to defined timescales, together with a commitment to commercially-orientated research and development.
 Candidates will have the ability to successfully manage R&D projects.
 They will play a key role in developing new project ideas, and help securing funding from industry, Innovate UK and the EU.

-• Entangled, probabilistic and deterministic photon sources
+• Entangled, probabilistic or deterministic photon sources

 • Integrated (on-chip) photon sources and components

-• Single-photon detectors
+• Single-photon detectors and receiver systems

 • Free-space and fibre QKD links